Alison Bailey, Ph.D.

-ENTR 407 Entrepreneurship Hour Speaker Series & ENTR 417 E-Hour Discussion
+ENTR 407/417 Entrepreneurship Hour Speaker Series & follow-on Discussion

 Committed to enhancing the academic experience for U-M students, Christine is involved in collaborative program and project management of curricular and co-curricular entrepreneurial offerings at both the graduate and undergraduate levels.

 Christine is a liaison and mentor for students enrolled in CFE’s courses and programs.
 She contributes to robust student experiences via curriculum development for undergraduate and graduate ENTR courses, the management of CFE’s instructional community, and by curating impactful study abroad and startup ecosystem Discovery Trek experiences.
-She has been central to CFE’s cornerstone offering, as co-instructor of the Entrepreneurship Hour Speaker Series for many semesters.
+She has been central to CFE’s cornerstone offering, the Entrepreneurship Hour Speaker Series & follow-on ENTR 417 for many semesters.
 Christine’s professional background is in education.

 Brian Hayden, MBA

 Brian works at HeatSpring, a renewable energy training company he co-founded in 2007 as an MBA student at Babson College.
 HeatSpring is a community of nearly 80,000 solar, geothermal, and green building providers and was named one of the “Top Social Entrepreneurs” by Business Week Magazine.